SwiftPrj/MCSharpGameServer/README.md

-A UDP game server for my upcoming game fully written in C#.
-This is made for my game but can realistically be edited to work on any game that uses a proprietary game engine.
-The reason behind the use of strings is because the engine that the game is written in does not support enums (lol).
-I will continue updating this in the future
+A UDP game server for Minecraft alpha 1.0.1_01 fully written in C#. requires a custom client to function